Edited by Lance Silverman, MD

-A twisting injury to the ankle and foot may cause an avulsion (pulling off) fracture of the base of the 5th metatarsal -the bone that the little toe attaches to (Figure 1).
-A small fragment of bone at the base of the 5th metatarsal is pulled off by a strong ligament that is attached to this part of the bone.
+A twisting injury to the ankle and foot may cause an avulsion (pulling off) fracture of the base of the 5th metatarsal – the bone that attaches the little toe to the midfoot (Figure 1).
+During an avulsion injury, a small fragment of bone at the base of the 5th metatarsal is pulled off by a strong ligament that is attached to this part of the bone.
 A Dancer’s fracture causes localized pain, swelling, and difficulty walking.
-In most instances this type of fracture can be treated non-operatively with relative immobilization in a walking boot combined with limited weight-bearing.
-It typically takes about 6 weeks for adequate bone healing to occur before patients can start to significantly increase their activity level.
+In most instances, this type of fracture can be treated non-operatively, with relative immobilization in a walking boot combined with limited weight-bearing.
+It typically takes about 6 weeks for adequate bone healing to occur, before patients can start to significantly increase their activity level.
 It often takes 12 or more weeks for a full recovery to occur.
-This type of injury needs to be differentiated from a “Jones fracture“ which occurs farther down the base of the 5th metatarsal and is related to repetitive stress to this area of the bone.
+This type of injury needs to be differentiated from a “Jones fracture“, which occurs slightly further towards the center of the 5th metatarsal.

 Figure 1: Dancer’s Fracture

 A patient who suffers an acute rolling of their ankle can also injure the base of the 5th metatarsal (See Figure 1).
 This will produce immediate pain over the outside aspect of the foot.
 It can be associated with significant swelling.
 Over time, the skin can turn black and blue.
 It will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
 Patients who have suffered a 5th metatarsal base avulsion fracture will give a history of a twisting injury to their ankle and foot (inversion plantarflexion injury), similar to what occurs with an ankle or foot sprain (Figure 2).